Ian Iqbal Rashid: Poetry and short stories

-Rashid has also written song lyrics, most notably for his film Touch of Pink.

 Journalism

 In the late 1980s, Rashid was a regular contributor to the Canadian LGBT magazine Rites, and the cultural journals Fuse and TSAR Publications.
 In 1995, he was the Guest Editor for Rungh magazine's Queer Special Issue.
 His curatorial catalogue essay for "Beyond Destinations", a show he curated for Ikon Gallery in 1993, was reprinted in Rungh in December 2019.
-He was also assistant editor of Bazaar Magazine, a quarterly journal covering South Asian arts in the UK in the early 1990s.
+He was also assistant editor of Bazaar Magazine, a quarterly journal covering the South Asian arts scene in the UK in the early 1990s.
 Ian's personal essays have also been published in Wasafiri, Third Text and The Globe and Mail.

 Curating and festivals

 Rashid has also curated film programmes and exhibitions for venues such as the National Film Theatre, the Institute of Contemporary Arts and Experimenta.
 He was the founder and first director of Desh Pardesh, Canada's first arts festival focusing on diasporic South Asian arts and culture.